Latest Update - 29th July 2025

-Bottisham Parish Council are applying for a 20mph speed limit throughout the village of Bottisham.
-The reason we strongly believe this is needed within the village is it will help address significant known safety issues that have got progressively worse over a number of years.
-These issues and why we feel this application is justified will be addressed in detail within this application.
-We will supplement this application with detail from residents that have been concerned for many years about the disruption and dangers posed by the volume and speed of traffic.
+Bottisham Parish Council applied for a 20mph speed limit throughout the village of Bottisham.
+The reason we strongly believed this was needed within the village.
+It will help address significant known safety issues that have got progressively worse over a number of years.
+These issues and why we felt this application was justified was detailed within the application.
+It was supplemented with detail from residents that have been concerned for many years about the disruption and dangers posed by the volume and speed of traffic.

 Bottisham is already a very busy village and is often used as a “rat-run” or through-route to nearby villages of Swaffham Bulbeck, Swaffham Prior and Burwell.
 Bottisham Parish Council has received a number of complaints of speeding within the village despite having speed warning signs (MVAS) and 30mph poles.
 Bottisham has a growing population of 2400 with a primary and secondary school, two care homes and a recently approved, to be built, 170 retirement home.
 The village is made up of a very diverse population, older people, growing families with children, young adults and persons with mobility issues and irrespective of age and ability surely their safety is paramount?